corneliana/all-in-one/Internet/2 - Web Development/JavaScript.md

 	- callback hell: 层层嵌套的callback function

 ##### Web API objects
-- **Document**: Represents any web page loaded in the browser and serves as an entry point into the web page's content (the DOM).
+- **Document**: Represents any web page loaded in browser and serves as an entry point into the web page's content (the DOM).
 The Document Object Model is a programming interface for HTML and XML documents.
 It represents the document as nodes and objects so that programs can change the document structure, style, and content.
 	- create a new element: `createElement`, `setAttributes`
 	- select elements: `querySelector`, `querySelectorAll
 	- add new elements: `appendChild`, `insertBefore`